federgraph/RiggVar-RG38/README.md

 Contributions are welcome.
 Lots of work to do.

 - There is currently no localization, and I have not decided how that should be done.
-You could fork the project, change the text for the terms, and let me look your the changes.
+You could fork the project, change the text for the key terms, and let me look at the changes.
 - You could provide default data that is closer to reality.
 - You could find a use case and describe it.
+- You could build a lightweight version in a branch and test on another target.

+Please tell me if a branch is needed.

-- The project is available for VCL and LCL as well, but graphics and high resolution monitor support is currently more advanced on the FMX platform.
+The project is available for VCL and LCL as well too:
+- The LCL project can be build in the Lazarus IDE on iMac.
+- It should be working on a Raspberry Pi but I have not tried yet.
-You could help with the Lazarus project, which is currently a private repository on GitHub.
+- The Lazarus project is currently a private repository on GitHub.
+- A measuring device may be connected to a version of the application.

+> Graphics and high resolution monitor support is currently *more advanced* on the FMX platform!